Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Introduction

 \subsection{Outline of the paper}

-In Section~\ref{Kirwan blow-up} we review Kirwan's partial desingularization for GIT quotients of smooth projective schemes and intrinsic blowups and their role in generalizing Kirwan's procedure to obtain the so called Kirwan partial desingularization of general projective GIT quotients.
+In Section~\ref{Kirwan blow-up} we review Kirwan's partial desingularization for GIT quotients of smooth projective schemes and intrinsic blowups and their role in generalizing Kirwan's procedure to obtain the so called intrinsic stabilizer reduction of general projective GIT quotients.
 Section~\ref{dCrit} contains relevant material about d-critical loci, while Section~\ref{SemiPerf} addresses semi-perfect obstruction theories.
-In Section~\ref{LoCalc}, we gather several local computations and formalize several definitions that are helpful in the rest of the paper.
+In Section~\ref{LoCalc}, we gather several local computations and formalize definitions that are helpful in the rest of the paper.
 Finally, in Section~\ref{gendt} we use all of the above to construct generalized DT invariants.
 In Section~\ref{definv} we combine the absolute case and the machinery of derived algebraic geometry and $(-1)$-shifted symplectic structures to show their deformation invariance.